Need A Same-Day Emergency Appointment? Contact Us Now!

 How long does a root canal last?

-With proper care, a tooth treated with a root canal can last a lifetime.
-However, if new infections develop or the tooth suffers damage, it may eventually require retreatment, a new crown, or extraction.
-Bi-yearly dental check-ups and good oral hygiene practices ensure the treated tooth remains healthy.
+A tooth treated with a root canal can last a lifetime with proper care.
+But if the tooth gets reinfected, your dentist might redo the root canal, add a new crown, or remove it.
+Bi-yearly dental check-ups and good oral hygiene ensure the treated tooth remains healthy.

 Can you get braces after a root canal?

 Yes, you can get braces after a root canal.
 The procedure doesn’t affect your ability to undergo orthodontic treatment.
-However, it’s important to allow sufficient healing time and ensure that your dental professionals coordinate closely.
+However, sufficient healing time is important, and ensuring that your dental professionals coordinate closely is important.
 They can customize your orthodontic treatment plan to achieve the best outcome.

-A root canal treatment is a valuable treatment we use to help save our patients’ teeth.
+Root canal treatment is a valuable treatment we use to help save our patients’ teeth.
 If you suspect you may need a root canal or have concerns about your dental health, contact Storts Family Dentistry.
 We can provide you with a root canal in Ardmore and Madill, OK, if necessary.
-You can reach us at (580) 260-3410 or you can request an appointment online.
+You can reach us at (580) 223-6720 or request an appointment online.